dayoesq/expense-tracker-remix/README.md

 ## Description

 This app helps keep track of the your expenses by logging every transaction.
-It makes it easy to see the overall expenses in a partucular or for the entire year.
+It makes it easy to see the overall expenses in a partucular month or for the entire year.